WayScience/nf1_schwann_cell_painting_data/2.cellprofiler_analysis/README.md

 # Segmentation and feature extraction using CellProfiler

-In this module, we segment nuclei, cytoplasm, and whole cells from the images and perform feature extraction using CellProfiler.
+In this module, we segment nuclei, cytoplasm, and whole cells from images and perform feature extraction using CellProfiler.

 ## Run the `nf1_analysis` notebook